superpermutators/superperm/DistributedChaffinMethod/README.md

 It is best if the program can be left running continuously, but if you do kill the program or shut down the computer it is running on, then (eventually) the task it was assigned will be reassigned to another instance of the program.

-You can tell the program to shut down cleanly, between tasks, by placing a file in its working directory with the name:
+You can tell the program to shut down cleanly, **after it has finished with the current task**, by placing a file in its working directory with the name:

 STOP_NNNNNNNNNN.txt